JeremieRodon/lambda-appsync/README.md

 );
 ```

-3. Implement resolver functions for GraphQL operations anywhere in the same crate:
+3. Implement resolver functions for GraphQL operations in your crate:

 ```rust
 use lambda_appsync::{appsync_operation, AppsyncError};